katebeavis/wishlist/README.md

 # Wishlist
-A todo list written in Javascript.
+A todo list written in Javascript and jQuery.

 Items can be added to the list with a pending button.
 When the button is clicked, it will change into a done button with a strikethrough applied to the item.